serdarkurbanov/ConsoleLauncher/README.md

 ## About Console Launcher

-Console Launcher is a simple console manager for written in C# (WPF).
+Console Launcher is a simple console manager written in C# (WPF).
 This implies it will work for Windows, unless ported with Mono.
 As for now, the project is targeting .NET 4.5.2

-The UI is build using the Metro style provided by MahApps (http://mahapps.com).
+The UI is built using the Metro style provided by MahApps (http://mahapps.com).

 ![how it looks](https://cloud.githubusercontent.com/assets/10394306/25364447/85184e90-2930-11e7-9978-9aec3f6ac8f4.png)